Sebastian-Fitzner/veams-component-rte/README.md

 ## Description

-The RTE component is a simple partial which supports the usage of markdown files just by refencing them in your file system.
+The RTE component is a simple partial which supports the usage of markdown files just by referencing them in your file system.

 -----------

 ## Requirements

-- [mangony-hbs-helpers]() - _In this library a markdown parser is integrated._
+- [mangony-hbs-helpers](https://www.npmjs.com/package/mangony-hbs-helpers) - In this library a markdown parser is integrated.

 -----------